-Submitted in this report are the results of the Fifty-Seventh Annual Actuarial Valuation of the City of Madison Heights Policemen and Firemen Retirement System, based upon Act No. 345 of the Public Acts of 1937, as amended.
-The purpose of the June 30, 2013 valuation and gain/loss analysis is to measure funding progress in relation to the actuarial cost method, to determine employer contribution rates and to determine actuarial information for Governmental Accounting Standards Board (GASB) Statement Nos.
-25 and 27.
+Submitted in this report are the results of the Fifty-Eighth Annual Actuarial Valuation of the City of Madison Heights Policemen and Firemen Retirement System, based upon Act No. 345 of the Public Acts of 1937, as amended.
+The purpose of the June 30, 2014 valuation and gain/loss analysis is to measure funding progress in relation to the actuarial cost method and to determine employer contribution rates for the fiscal year ending June 30, 2016.
 The results of the valuation are not applicable for other purposes.